Nissan to furlough 800 workers at its UK plant as chip shortage cuts production-Nikkei

+United KingdomNissan to furlough 800 workers at its UK plant as chip shortage cuts production-Nikkei

-TOKYO (Reuters) - Japan’s Nissan Motor will furlough around 800 workers at its production plant in Britain, as output slows there because of a semiconductor shortage, the Nikkei newspaper reported.
+Japan's Nissan Motor (7201.T) will furlough around 800 workers at its production plant in Britain, as output slows there because of a semiconductor shortage, the Nikkei newspaper reported.

 The people, who represent about a tenth of the workforce at the facility in Sunderland, will be asked to stay away until the chip shortage eases and production can increase, the Nikkei said, without saying where it got the information.